 - Evidential Integrity requires that the material being examined is not changed in any way.
 What is examined must be an exact copy of the original.

-IRG's methodologies and best practices lead the industry.
-Court cases have been lost because a plaintiffs electronic discovery "expert" improperly handled evidence.
-Our methodologies have been designed as a result of years of hands on experience with cases requiring computer forensics specialist.
-We follow strict guidance with respect to evidence handling as set out by the United States Federal Government's Department of Justice.
-Once we have captured the evidence, IRG will work to establish the facts in dispute and answer your questions.
-IRG uses the latest equipment and software to provide your company with fast, accurate, reliable results.
+IRG's approach to electronically stored information (ESI) best management leads the industry.
+Court cases have been lost because of a plaintiff's electronic discovery "experts", data custodians, or attorneys improperly manage ESI.
+Our methodologies have been designed as a result of years of hands-on experience with cases requiring computer forensics specialists.
+We follow strict guidance with respect to evidence handling as adopted by the jurisdiction in which your case will be filed.
+IRG will work with you to identify, preserve, collect, process, and analyze relevant ESI data.
+IRG uses ESI best practices to provide your company with fast, accurate, reliable results.

 Please contact us with any questions you may have on this subject or any other services Info Risk Group offers.